zach1020/QuoteScraper/README.md

 A python script that scrapes a random quote from goodreads

 ## Dependencies
-Terminal: `pip install requests beautifulsoup4`
+Terminal: `pip install requests beautifulsoup4 tkinter`

 ## To run
 Terminal: `python quote_scraper.py`
+OR, for a GUI experience: `python app.py`

+## To Do
+- Make the GUI prettier
+- Add a button to GUI to show a new quote